bSI-InfraRoom/MVD-Infra-Test-Instructions/E1b-ARCT/ALCT1/README.md

 - All the concept templates must be correctly implemented as presented in the validation criteria
 - At least 1 instance of each entity listed in [Itemised Roots](#Itemised-Roots) is present in the file.
 - 1 IfcAlignment instance is expected to be present in the file.
-The alignment layouts

 #### Imports